joshua-beverly/script-samples/README.md

 # script-samples
-references for commonly used scripts
+These are references for commonly used scripts

+- In the "bash" folder, note that files are stored as .txt